jjdeprisco/JDRenderEngine/README.md

 I liked the scene creation features of Magic Music Visualizer, though these too were quirky.
 As primarily an audio artist, I wanted a quick way to render content I was creating in Touchdesigner.
 Out of the box, Touchdesigner didn't have anything that checked the boxes for me, so I decided to build something.

-As I dove deeper into Touchdesigner during a 6-month intensive study under lockdown, I realized that:

-  a) I could mostly replace iMove or similar tools.
-  b) I probably wouldn't go back to Magic (though I still think it's a briliant program, and I still liked the scene creation/logic features.
+As I dove deeper into Touchdesigner during a 6-month intensive study under lockdown, I realized that I could mostly replace iMove or similar tools.
+I probably wouldn't go back to Magic (though I still think it's a brilliant program, and I still liked the scene creation/logic features.

-  c) Of course, all of these tools could still be used in various combinations depending on the creative need, but I was looking for a “one stop shop”.
+Of course, all of these tools could still be used in various combinations depending on the creative need, but I was looking for a “one stop shop”.

-Thus my work began, in January 2021, on what I would call the “Render Engine”, specifically to solve certain problems I had for content development.
+Thus my work began, in January 2021, on what I would call the “Render Engine”, specifically to solve certain problems I was encountering for content development.
 By March 2021 I had a working proof of concept, and opened up testing with a fellow audio artist (Breakfast).
 By working on visual content for him, I was able to refine the tool further.

 If you like this tool, then buy me a coffee: https://www.buymeacoffee.com/jeremydeprisco